Zrnik/old-smokers-public/README.md

 action and another action is also contributing to this repository you see right now.

-This is the best I can do, and I am open to criticism, if you think something is wrong, please let me know!

 My name is **Štěpán Zrník**, and I love programming, you can see my website at [https://stepan.zrnik.eu/](https://stepan.zrnik.eu/) if you want to see more about me!